Guidelines for abstracts submission

 - The submitter confirms that the abstract has not been already submitted for ECCO’22 by a co-author.

 - Statements such as “data will be presented” in the abstracts are likely to lead to rejection of the abstract.

 - Abstracts that include clinical trial data should follow the CONSORT statement.

 - Any financial interest in products or processes described in the abstract needs to be identified.
 The submitter is requested to tick the “Conflict of interest” box when submitting the abstract and to provide disclosure of interests and relationships through the abstract submission programme for each author.
 This includes stock ownership, membership on an advisory board or board of directors, corporate-sponsored research, or other substantive relationships.

-- When selected for presentation, the copyright of the abstract is released to ECCO and permission is given for the abstract to be published in the JCC Abstract Book 2020, as well as on the ECCO Website and possibly an ECCO mobile application.
+- When selected for presentation, the copyright of the abstract is released to ECCO and permission is given for the abstract to be published in the JCC Abstract Book 2022, as well as on the ECCO Website, the ECCO e-Library and possibly an ECCO IBD App.